nadrojtayl/nodeCRUDAPPLibrary/README.md

 You can also serve files in your express app using the db.sendFileWithDBMethods method to make manipulating your database from your client side code extremely easy.

-**
-When you serve your files using db.sendFileWithDBMethods, you will have access in your html code to a set of helpers that-- for each of your new tables-- will CREATE, READ, UPDATE AND DELETE documents in that table**:
+Serve your files using db.sendFileWithDBMethods to insert helpers into your html code toCREATE, READ, UPDATE AND DELETE the documents in the tables you created.

 Example of serving a file using sendFileWithDBMethods: